oie-mines-paristech/ADEME_scenarios_premise/README.md

 * A tabular data file containing the time series for each variable in the set of scenarios.
 * An optional Excel file containing the LCA inventories of the additional "LCA datasets" for any technology not initially present in the ecoinvent database.

-Additionaly, a pdf document called "supplementary information" presents the methodological choices that where made to build this model.
+Additionally, a pdf document called "supplementary information" presents the methodological choices that where made to build this model.

 How to use this notebook ?
 ------------------
+* 0. Prerequisites: ecoinvent licence
-* Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).
+* 1. Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).
   Use premise version => 2.2.6
-* Create a brightway project and load ecoinvent database in the project.
+* 2. Create a brightway project and load ecoinvent database in the project.
 It can be done using [`ecoinvent_interface`](https://github.com/brightway-lca/ecoinvent_interface).
-* Run the script 'run-premise-ademe.md'
+* 3. Run the script 'run-premise-ademe.md'

 A prospective version of ecoinvent is generated for each combination of : Year x IAM model x IAM scenario x French scenario.
 You can choose the combination you want to compute in 'run-premise-ademe.md' file. \
 The newly created market datasets are tagged with 'Tr2050', for example : `market for electricity, high voltage, Tr2050` (FR) or `market for hydrogen, gaseous, Tr2050`